Effort enables children to cope with aftermath of fire

 What are you grateful for?

-The Cloverdale Regional Library invites children and their families to share and express gratitude throughout the month of November on the library’s gratitude tree.
+The Healdsburg Regional Library invites children and their families to share and express gratitude throughout the month of November on the library’s gratitude tree.

 The idea for the tree came out of a mid-summer planning session of four children’s librarians from around the county.
 The idea was to provide a low commitment effort for the library to engage with children throughout the month, making them think about the things, people and experiences they are thankful for.

-Even though the recent fires did not directly affect most Cloverdale residents, many children have schoolmates or family members who were.
+Even though the fire did not directly affect many Healdsburg residents, many children have schoolmates or family members who were.

 According to the National Child Traumatic Stress Network, wildfires cause emotional distress in addition to the obvious physical damage.
 Children and families who have experienced wildfires may experience increased fear, worry, distress or anxiety.
 Many children will experience increased concerns about the safety of loved ones, friends, classmates, teacher and neighbors.
 They may experience separation anxiety, disturbances in sleep or appetite and other changes in their behavior.